-Intergranular corrosion is an efficient test for screening a material’s corrosion resistance under certain conditions.
-Using a variety of methods, including ASTM A262, we can provide critical data about corrosion resistance, detecting issues before they become catastrophes.
+Intergranular Corrosion (IGC) or Intergranular Attack (IGA), is an efficient test for screening a material’s corrosion resistance under certain conditions.
+Using a variety of methods, including ASTM A262, ASTM G28 and ASTM A763, we can provide critical data about the metals corrosion resistance to prevent failures in the field.

-For more information about our Intergranular corrosion testing services, or to request a quote, contact us today.
+For more information about our Intergranular Corrosion (IGC) Testing services, or to request a quote, contact us today.